-The second goal will be achieved by composing three DLML transformations that rewrite some representations with a particular construct to representations without it, suitable to be checked for consistency by the FaCT reasoner.
-This implements transformations already at work in the OIL-based tools [?].
+The second goal will be achieved by composing three DLML transformations that rewrite some representations using a particular construct to representations without it, suitable to be checked for consistency by the FaCT reasoner.
+This implements transformations already at work in the OIL-based tools [13].
 It thus chain the following transformations (summarized by figure 1):

-domain2allinv which replaces domain restrictions on role definitions by a general constraint applying to the restricted terms (through the restriction of the inverse role codomain): this transformation is interpretationpreserving;

-oneof2ornot which replaces enumerated domains (oneof) by disjunctive concepts whose disjuncts represents the elements of this domain: this transformation is only consistency preserving;
+- domain2allinv which replaces domain restrictions on role definitions by a general constraint applying to the restricted terms (through the restriction of the inverse role codomain): this transformation is interpretation-preserving (see example 5); - oneof2ornot which replaces enumerated domains (oneof) by disjunctive concepts whose disjuncts represent the elements of this domain: this transformation is only consistency preserving (see example 8);

 cexcl2not which replaces concept exclusion (introduced by the previous transformation) by conjunction with the negated concept.
-This transformation is also interpretation preserving.
+This transformation is also interpretation preserving. (as $(disjointCD) \Leftrightarrow C \equiv \neg D$ )

-Fig. 1.
-The transformation flow involved in importing the two ontologies to $\mathcal{SHIQ}$ .
+Figure 1: The transformation flow involved in importing the two ontologies to SHIQ.

-Thus the import of OIL and DAML-ONT into $\mathcal{SHIQ}$ described above is consistency preserving.
+Thus the import of OIL and DAML-ONT into SHIQ described above is consistency preserving.